 Washington, who admitted operating the scheme from February 2007 to August 2011, is on unpaid leave from his job as the director for intergovernmental relations and legislative affairs, according to Powers.

-"I have personally received feedback from many staff stating that they are relieved to see that problem employees are finally
+"I have personally received feedback from many staff stating that they are relieved to see that problem employees are finally being dealt with," Powers said.

 The county Board of Supervisors is scheduled to vote Tuesday on a motion to fund additional staff for internal Probation Department investigations, he said.